collective/make-plone-qrcode/README.rst

 .. image:: docs/make-plone-qrcode.svg
    :align: right

-The whole heavy-lifting rocket science of creating a QR code and formatting it as an SVG image is done by the pyqrcode_ package.
+The whole rocket science of creating a QR code is done by the pyqrcode_ package.
+This gives us an SVG image in which the
-In this image the Plone logo is injected, covering the centre of the code.
+Plone logo is injected, covering the centre of the code.

 Since QR codes can contain enough error correction data to be readable even if up to 30% of the data is covered,